 As writers continue to see amazing feedback on their stories, many literary agents and publishing houses are taking notice of the works shared on Wattpad.
 This guide is to help you do research if you are approached by someone through Wattpad.

-3. Do an Internet search of the publishing house/agency and see if it returns any results that may look suspicious.
+- Conduct an Internet search of the company and see if it returns any results that may look suspicious.
+Gauge overall sentiment from writers who have worked with the company.

-7. Make sure you fully understand an agent or publishing house’s process and their terms of agreement.
-This includes, but is not limited to, copyrights, distribution rights, etc. If necessary, seek legal advice.
-Always read the fine print so you are aware of what rights you may retain and what you are giving to a publisher
+- Seek legal advice, if necessary.
+Always read the fine print so you are aware of what rights you may retain and what you are giving away.

-8. Never be afraid of asking too many questions.
-If the publisher is credible and genuinely interested in working with you, they should have no problem fielding all of your questions.
+- Never be afraid of asking too many questions.
+If the company is credible and genuinely interested in working with you, they should have no problem fielding all of your questions directly.
+Some questions you might ask: